 This song was inspired while we were on the Orkney Islands, when we saw one boy racer driving round and round the same roads overtaking our shitty little van, yet there was no-one else he was racing.
 I had loneliness on the brain, so this song came together as an anthem of lost youth, while not looking on this young view of masculinity particularly lightly.

-Following on from a busy summer schedule with appearances at SXSW, The Great Escape and 110 Above festivals, the band have recently completed their biggest headline tour to date.
-Early next year, the will play a run of shows across the Netherlands.
+Following on from a busy summer schedule with appearances at SXSW, The Great Escape and 110 Above festivals, the band have recently completed their biggest headline tour to date and played a handful of headline shows in the Netherlands.
 More dates will be announced shortly.